mcds-cmu/11634/f22/fall_final_presentation.md

 <h2 style="text-align: center;">Nudge</h2>
 <img style="display: block; margin-left: auto; margin-right: auto;" src="https://i.postimg.cc/8cC1xN96/Screen-Shot-2022-11-29-at-10-32-14-PM-Hermes-Suen.png" alt="Suen" />
 <p style="text-align: center;">Hermes Suen</p>
 <p style= "text-align: center;">Nudge is a project aimed at creating a platform for individuals, institutions, and organizations to invest in real-life behavior change.
-It is built on the assumption of memetic desire and social contagion and provides monetary rewards to creators of viral TikToks that are related to the desired behavior change.<br /><br /> Tuesday, December 13<br /> GHC 4405<br /> 2:40-3:20<br /> <a href="https://cmu.zoom.us/j/99052277357?pwd=M0dhSDVCQ2gra1VlM3d4YTV1VjVkdz09"> Zoom link</a></p>
+It is built on the assumption of memetic desire and social contagion and provides monetary rewards to creators of viral TikToks that are related to the desired behavior change.<br /><br /> Tuesday, December 13<br /> GHC 4405<br /> 2:40-3:20<br /> <a href="https://youtu.be/C8Jp9Jm2RPs"> Presentation Recording</a></p>
 </td>
 </tr>
 </tbody>